-A Swash is an advanced toilet seat that offers men, women, and children a fresh and hygienic cleansing using two retractable wash wands for posterior and feminine areas.
+The Swash SE400 is an advanced toilet seat that offers men, women, and children a fresh and hygienic cleansing using a retractable wash nozzle for posterior and feminine areas.

 How does a Swash work?

 The Swash replaces your existing toilet seat.
-Unlike traditional versions, it has a heated seat and delivers a warm-water wash with temperature, pressure, and nozzle position adjustability (features vary by model.)
-Two self-cleaning, retractable wands are used, one for the posterior wash and another for the feminine wash.
-All functions are easily operated at the turn of a dial (Swash 100) or at the push of a button with a wireless remote control (Swash 300, 900, 1000, and CL825).
-The Swash 1000 also includes a warm air dryer for a complete "hands-free" experience, as well as a deodorizer and other special features.
+Unlike traditional versions, it has a heated seat and delivers a warm-water wash with temperature, pressure, and nozzle position adjustability.
+All functions are easily operated at the push of a button on the side control panel.

 What are the differences between the Swash models?